Hans Thieme: Post-war

 For the survivors 1945 was a time for new beginnings.
 In professional terms a new beginning arrived in the form of a "Lehrstuhlvertretung" (filling in a vacated teaching chair) offer from the University of Bonn which Thieme accepted, though he left Bonn in 1946.
 Shortly after accepting the offer from Bonn he received the offer of an ordinary [full] professorship from the University of Göttingen.
-This came with several advantages, not least of which was that the Göttingen university authorities were content that he should take a study term at the University of Basel during the winter term of 1946–47 in order to complete a piece of work on which he had by this time embarked.
+This came with several advantages, not least of which was that the University of Göttingen authorities were content that he should take a study term at the University of Basel during the winter term of 1946–47 in order to complete a piece of work on which he had by this time embarked.
 He moved on again in 1953, this time to the University of Freiburg where, again, he was appointed to a full professorship in succession to Franz Beyerle.
-Hans Thieme remained at Freiburg as Professor of Legal History between 1953 and 1974.
-His two decades at Freiburg marked the high point of his academic achievements and reputation.
+Hans Thieme remained at the University of Freiburg as Professor of Legal History between 1953 and 1974.
+His two decades at the University of Freiburg marked the high point of his academic achievements and reputation.

-During 1960–61 Thieme served for a year as University Rector at Freiburg.
+During 1960–61 Thieme served for a year as University Rector at the University of Freiburg.
 Among colleagues and students in the faculty he would be warmly remembered for the "Thieme-Seminar" teaching group which he created and which became known for the diverse range of challenging and stimulating topics which it addressed.
 It produced more than a hundred successful doctoral students over the years.
 Of these, 67 were supervised by Thieme himself.

 The more notable among Thieme's students include or included Karl Kroeschell, Bernhard Diestelkamp, Adolf Laufs, Clausdieter Schott and Gerhard Schmidt.
 He was, in addition, energetic in nurturing international ties among scholars, networked with legal historians from as far afield as Japan.
 It was a Belgian legal historian who wrote of his having "acted as a cultural ambassador of his country" after 1945, keen that Germany - or at least the western part of it in which he had made his home following partition - should be speedily and unreservedly readmitted to the "community of nations".
 He engaged actively as an executive committee member of the Paris-based "Société Jean Bodin" and the "Association internationale d’Histoire du Droit", and frequently delivered guest-lectures on both sides of the Rhine in German, French or English, according to his audience.
-It was a mark both of the esteem in which he was held by colleagues and of the effectiveness of his international networking that during his years as a Freiburg professor Hans Thieme also acquired honorary doctorates from the universities of Granada, Montpellier, Basel and Paris.
-In 1974, aged 68, Hans Thieme retired from his professorial chair at Freiburg.
+It was a mark both of the esteem in which he was held by colleagues and of the effectiveness of his international networking that during his years as a Freiburg professor Hans Thieme also acquired honorary doctorates from the University of Granada, the University of Montpellier, the University of Basel, and the University of Paris.
+In 1974, aged 68, Hans Thieme retired from his professorial chair at the University of Freiburg.